sobrase/offkub/README.md

 Gateway API resources.
 All manifests use container images from the local registry so the gateway can be installed entirely offline.

+The `sample_app` role provides a minimal Deployment, Service and HTTPRoute that use only local manifests and images.
+It allows quick end‑to‑end testing of the cluster once the gateway is running.

 `scripts/fetch_offline_assets.sh` also downloads the cunoFS CSI Helm chart and its container images.
 The chart is extracted under `roles/cunofs-csi-driver/files/chart` and the tarred images are saved in